StatisticalRethinkingJulia/StatsModelComparisons.jl/README.md

 ### Purpose of this package

 This package implements model comparison methods as used and explained in StatisticalRethinking (chapter 7).
-Thus, ModelComparisons.jl is part of the [StatisticalRethinking family of packages](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).
+Thus, StatsModelComparisons.jl is part of the [StatisticalRethinking family of packages](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).

 The most important methods are *Pareto smoothed importance sampling* (PSIS) and PSIS leave-one-out cross-validation based on the [Matlab package called `PSIS` by Aki Vehtari](https://github.com/avehtari/PSIS.git).
 The Julia translation has been done by @alvaro1101 (on Github) in a (unpublished) package called [PSIS.jl](https://github.com/alvaro1101/PSIS.jl).